alshedivat/al-folio/_posts/2024-02-15-data-structures-algorithms.md

 Graphs can be represented as:

 - Adjacency matrices: matrices in which every row $$i$$ contains the edges of node $$i$$.
 Specifically, $$\text{row}_{ij}$$ is 1 if nodes $$i$$ and $$j$$ are connected, and 0 otherwise.
 They are symmetric for undirected graphs.
 - Adjacency list: list of pairs, each of which represents an edge by describing the two involved node indexes.
+The node order can be meaningful (in directed graphs) or not (in undirected graphs).
 - Hash map: keys are node ids, values are the set of nodes each is connected to.
 This is a very convenient representation.

-A common type of graph in computer science are grids, in which nodes are layed in a grid, and they are connected to the nodes selected top, bottom, left and right.
+A common type of graph in computer science are grids, in which nodes are laid in a grid, and they are connected to the nodes selected top, bottom, left and right.

 ## Binary trees